grafana-toolbox/grafana-pandas-datasource/README.rst

 *****
 About
 *****
-A Python-native Grafana datasource using Pandas for timeseries and table data.
+A REST API based on Flask for serving Pandas Dataframes to Grafana.

+This way, a native Python application can be used to directly supply data to Grafana both easily and powerfully.

-Inspired by and compatible with the simple json datasource.
+It was inspired by and is compatible with the simple json datasource.

 https://gist.github.com/linar-jether/95ff412f9d19fdf5e51293eb0c09b850